 When you do an Overgaard Workshop, Thorsten Overgaard is there.
 All.
 The.
 Time.
 There are no assistants taking over or workshop students sent out on assignments on their own to come back and get critiqued.
 We work together all the time.
 All Overgaard Workshops have lots of time for talking and questions, live demonstrations and how to get things to work better.

 There is an emphasis on workflow and sharing in the 3-day workshop, whereas in the 2-day workshop we focus on photographing, and editing of your photos is done as homework.
 Workflow means getting your digital files under control and setting up a way to work on coputer that allows you to concentrate on taking photographs and making great results.
 But also workflow is about ensuring highest possible quality, and it is about preserving photographs.
-In my terminology it is also integrity becuase so many commercial interests lead you onto wrong paths that are time-consuming and costly -a and without your own workflow, you eventually loose pictures, quality.
+In my terminology it is also integrity becuase so many commercial interests lead you onto wrong paths that are time-consuming and costly - and without your own workflow, you eventually loose pictures, image quality and the joy of creating.

 All this, how to take over your pictures and make them sing with as little work as possible, is covered in the Lightroom Survival Kit and in the Capture One Survival Kit (which are identical, except for the software tool used).
 Professionals and novices will serve themselves well by getting one of these Survival Kits which have become the industry standard for workflow since they were first released in 2010 (and is updated in new versions whenever software, technology and cameras are updated).
 If you hate computers - or even if you love them - you will enjoy the breeze of sanity in your digital life, that the Survival Kit offers.